githubEdit

 Sample script

-Snyk provides a sample script for the Company X example for distributing Snyk Studio:
+Snyk provides a sample script modeled after the Example company for distributing Snyk Studio:

 chevron-rightExample distribution script for Jamfhashtag